 - The scope and purpose of accommodations shift from success to access at the postsecondary level

 Accommodations are provided to ensure equitable access to programs and curriculum under Section 504 and the ADAAA.
 [Differences Between HS and College Accom and Svcs]

-College students must act on their own behalf when disclosing a disability to ACC’s Student Accessibility Services (SAS) staff and requesting appropriate accommodations.
-We recognize that this is a significant change from K-12, where the burden to identify students with disabilities falls on instructors, administrators, support staff, and parents/legal guardians.
+College students must act on their own behalf and choose to disclose a disability to ACC’s Student Accessibility Services (SAS) staff and request accommodations.

-Encourage your child to become comfortable with discussing their disability and understanding how it impacts their learning.
+Encourage your student to become comfortable discussing their disability and how it affects their learning.
 They should also be familiar with the accommodations or modifications they receive in high school so they can discuss the college accommodations that will give them access to their course materials and help “level the playing field.”